 When you are dealing with health problems, there are times when surgery is your only option.
 For example, your appendix might rupture and you need emergency surgery for it to be removed, you might need a coronary bypass to treat heart disease or you may need cataract surgery to improve your vision.

-But in other cases, you might be considering surgery to treat something that’s bothering you but isn’t urgent.
+But in other cases, you might be considering surgical procedures to treat something that’s bothering you but isn’t urgent.
 Elective surgery can treat conditions such as arthritis, gynecological problems, foot pain, obesity, some gastrointestinal conditions and more.
 In many of these cases, you may be evaluating other treatment options besides surgery.